 About the Aporta Initiative

-The Aporta initiative, the Spanish government’s open data policy, aims to harmonize and efficiently take advantage of the synergies between ongoing open data projects.
-It seeks to always drive and coordinate actions being carried out by administrations, particularly within the local scope (smart cities).
-It does all of this in order to promote new products and services from the private sector and civil society to everyone’s benefit.
+The main goal of the Aporta initiative, a key element in the Spanish government’s open data policy, is to harmonize and efficiently take advantage of the synergies between ongoing open data projects.
+It seeks to always drive and coordinate actions being carried out by different levels of the administration, the private sector and academic field, according to an integrating governance model.
+It does all of this in order to promote new products and services from the private sector and civil society to benefit society.

 Lines of action

-This initiative, which forms part of the Digital Spain Agenda, is being developed around seven lines of action:
+This initiative is being developed around seven lines of action:

 - International cooperation